mateuszaliyev/next-translate-ts/CONTRIBUTING.md

    npm run build
    ```

-10. Start production server to check everything is working properly.

-    ```
-    npm run start
-    ```

-11. Commit your changes.
+10. Commit your changes.

-12. Push the new branch up to the remote.
+11. Push the new branch up to the remote.

-13. Open a pull request.
+12. Open a pull request.

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.